qutip/qutip/doc/installation.rst

 | Headers    |              |                                                     |
 +------------+--------------+-----------------------------------------------------+

-On all platforms (Linux, Mac, Windows), QuTiP works "out-of-the-box" using the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher.
+On all platforms (Linux, Mac), QuTiP works "out-of-the-box" using the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher.
 This distribution is created by the developers of Numpy and Scipy, and is free for academic use.

 Installation on Ubuntu Linux
 =================================